 develop new or improved methods to measure or predict quality.

-will develop technologies leading to new or improved products from renewable resources and agricultural residues or wastes.
+develop technologies leading to new or improved products from renewable resources and agricultural residues and wastes.

 Performance Measure 1.1.2: Provide higher quality, healthy foods that satisfy consumer needs in the United States and abroad.